 Traders might have different personality traits.
 What is the best personality type for trading?
 Most traders focus on finding a trading edge in the market by developing good and robust trading strategies.
 But many neglect one very important factor for good returns: understanding your personality type.

 We believe introverts are more likely to succeed as traders than extroverts.
-Knowing what personality trait is your most dominant might help your trading career.
-The article discusses introvert and extrovert traders and their pros and cons.
+Knowing your most dominant personality trait might help your trading career.
+The article discusses the pros and cons of introvert and extrovert traders.

 The only asset in trading is yourself – you better understand what makes you tick

 Most novice traders entering the financial markets expect to make good profits as long as they have solid and robust trading strategies.
-Little do they know about the behavioral mistakes they are guaranteed to make frequently.
-The problem is that even by having the best trading strategies in the world, they are useless if you can’t execute them properly!
+They know little about the behavioral mistakes they are guaranteed to make frequently.
+The problem is that even with the best trading strategies in the world, they are useless if you can’t execute them properly!

-Even with the best trading strategies, it’s not given you will profit from the strategies.
+Even with the best trading strategies, it’s not given that you will profit from them.
 It all depends on your ability to execute the strategy.
-It all looks easy on paper and in backtests, but the reality is that you will do many mistakes along the way, which reduces the trading profits.
+It all looks easy on paper and in backtests, but the reality is that you will make many mistakes along the way, which reduces the trading profits.

 Trading is difficult.
 To succeed takes both conviction and commitment.
 Many fail because of their inability to understand themselves.